vaimo/app-builder-akeneo-integration-docs/README.md

 aio app deploy
 ```
 ### Onboarding
-This step will generate the IO Events providers and the registrations for your starter kit project.
+This step will generate the IO Events providers and the registrations needed for the project.
 If your Commerce instance Adobe I/O Events for Adobe Commerce module version 1.6.0 or greater, the module will also be automatically configured by the onboarding script.
 To start the process run the command:
 ```bash